DevoOverkill9/WebsiteGetter/README.md

 2) you can use it in windows , linux or mac
 3) just type your url like : http://www.example.com and click submit

+The compiled program is located in dist/ folder